Jayboy628/Healthcare-Metrics-Project/README.md

 # Healthcare Metrics Project Walkthrough: End-to-End Data Pipeline with AWS, Snowflake & DBT

-## 🎯 Project Objective: Build a Data Engineering/Analytics pipeline using healthcare CSV files, calculate key metrics, and present insights via an interactive dashboard.
+# YouTube Project Walkthrough: End-to-End Data Pipeline with AWS, Snowflake & DBT

+## 🎯 Project Objective:
-**Process**: To design and deploy a complete data engineering pipeline that ingests data from Google Drive, processes it using AWS services, transforms it with DBT, and analyzes it in Jupyter Lab.
+To design and deploy a complete data engineering pipeline that ingests data from Google Drive, processes it using AWS services, transforms it with DBT, and analyzes it in Jupyter Lab.

 ---

-## Repository Structure

----

-## Steps & Deliverables

-### Step 1: Initial Data Analysis (`01_exploratory_data.ipynb`)
+### Explore 1: Initial Data Analysis (`01_exploratory_data.ipynb`)
 **Objective**: Analyze raw data for schema, relationships, and data quality.
 **Tasks**:
 - Schema exploration and column relationships.